-Based on the recommendation of G Padmanabhan, Officer in Charge DM Unit at UNDP, disaster management plans of two Himalayan cities of Gangtok and Shimla were undertaken to showcase the wide disparity in the content of these plans.
-While the Gangtok plan adheres minimally to the recommendations of the national policy, Shimla takes on the recommendations more fully.
+Based on the recommendation of G Padmanabhan, Officer in Charge DM Unit at UNDP, DM plans of two Himalayan cities of Gangtok and Shimla were undertaken to showcase the wide disparity in the content of these plans.
+While the Gangtok plan adheres minimally to the recommendations of the national policy, Shimla takes the recommendations more fully.